Nestlé SA (NSRGF) Receives a Buy from J.P. Morgan

 According to TipRanks.com, CFA is ranked #6779 out of 7331 analysts.

-Currently, the analyst consensus on Nestlé SA is a Moderate Buy with an average price target of $126.82, implying a 10.5% upside from current levels.
+Nestlé SA has an analyst consensus of Moderate Buy, with a price target consensus of $126.82, a 10.5% upside from current levels.
 In a report issued on February 12, Kepler Capital also maintained a Buy rating on the stock with a CHF120.00 price target.

 See today’s analyst top recommended stocks >>